We are now inviting applications for September 2024 entry.

 3.4 In the "Supporting Documents" section of the checklist, please supply us with a transcript showing your individual BSc module grades (and MSc if applicable).
 If you have not yet completed the degree, an interim transcript or screenshot of your course grades to date is sufficient at this stage.

 3.5 Arrange for references.
 You need to provide the names and professional email addresses of at least two academic referees; these should normally be faculty members at your higher education institution who know you sufficiently well to comment on your academic ability and suitability for PhD research.
 When you add a referee to your application, you must click "Send request" and PGApply will automatically email your referee immediately.
-Referees will be asked to download our standardised Reference Form, and to submit the completed form to PGApply, as instructed in the request email.
-Please do not upload references yourself.
+Please add your referee details to your online application as soon as possible, to allow suffient time for them to respond before the deadline.
+You may not upload references yourself.